LivaNova received the US FDA 510(k) clearance for its Essenz™ Heart-Lung Machine, in March 2023. Credit: Business Wire.

 LivaNova’s Essenz HLM design and features

-The pumps of the system are mounted on a mast, which, together with sensing technology, enables perfusionists in the operating room to deliver patient-tailored perfusion therapies.
-The mast-mounted pumps allow for optimisation of the position of disposables such as the oxygenator and perfusion tubing set, which reduces priming volumes and thus minimises haemodilution.
+The pumps of the system are mounted on a mast, which, together with sensing technology, enable perfusionists in the operating room to deliver patient-tailored perfusion therapies.
+The mast-mounted pumps allow for optimisation of the position of disposables such as the oxygenator and perfusion tubing set, which reduces priming volumes and haemodilution.

 The mast-mounted design and advanced cable management provide an ergonomic design to the Essenz Perfusion System, minimising distractions and enabling easy cleaning.